2 March, 2025 Dr Ari Ende

 What’s involved in dog blood donation?

-Just like human donations, dogs must pass a screening process before they can donate blood to an animal blood bank.
+Just as human donors must pass a screening process before donating blood to a blood bank, dogs must undergo screening before donating blood to an animal blood bank.
 Dogs that donate blood must:

 • Be healthy